 Central Liquidity Facility – Credit unions must deposit capital with the CLF to become CLF members.
 Once membership is established, Alloya Corporate, as CLF administrator, can assist with applications, collateral placement and sharing, and transactional duties.
 CLF loan decisions are made by the CLF.

-Discount Window – A membership with Alloya offers convenient access to the Federal Reserve Bank's Discount Window without having to establish a separate relationship with the Fed.
+Discount Window Services – A membership with Alloya offers convenient access to the Federal Reserve Bank's Discount Window without having to establish a separate relationship with the Fed.

 Note: The Federal Home Loan Bank is not an acceptable emergency liquidity source.